singerdmx/flutter-quill/README.md

 | 8.5.1                   | 0.6.7                    | 0.0.5                   |
 | 8.5.0                   | 0.6.7                    | 0.0.5                   |

-Theses versions are tested and well supported, you shouldn't get a build failure
+These versions are tested and well-supported, you shouldn't get a build failure

 ## Usage

-See the `example` directory for a minimal example of how to use FlutterQuill.
-You typically just need to instantiate a controller:
+First, you need to instantiate a controller

 ```dart
 QuillController _controller = QuillController.basic();
 ```

-and then embed the toolbar and the editor, within your app.
-For example:
+And then use the `QuillEditor`, `QuillToolbar` widgets, connect the `QuillController` to them using `QuillProvider` inherited widget

 ```dart
 QuillProvider(